loganprit/tiktok-creator-organizer/README.md

 ## Description

 A Node.js script (Yes I know) that organizes downloaded TikTok videos by creator name using JSON metadata.
 Originally created to organize TikTok content exported via Downie before the TikTok ban, this tool helps users sort their video collections by creator, making it easier to find and follow content creators on other platforms.
+This specific branch allows for the use of `description.js` to fetch and update video descriptions on macOS.

 ## Prerequisites

-- Node.js (version X.X.X or higher)
+- Node.js (version 14.0.0 or higher)
 - npm (usually comes with Node.js)
 - Downie (what I used) or yt-dlp (cross-platform)